Near-Horizon Collisions around Near-Extremal Black Holes: high-energy collisions with near-horizon circular orbit particles

-To calculate the CM energy of a high energy collision, we need the radial parameter $R$ and scaling value $p$ of the collision radius, By \eqref{eq:RScaling}, the near-extremal limit $R\kappa^p \approx r-M$ provides the parameters.
-These parameters of the $\text{ISCO}^\pm$ radii, $\text{IBCO}^\pm$ radii, and horizon are provided in Table~\ref{tab:NearHorizonNearCriticalParams} (left side).
-As the all retrograde radii remains in the asymptoptically far region of the near-extremal BH geometry $q=0$, high energy collisions cannot occur at the retrograde circular orbit radii.
-However, the $\text{IBCO}^+$ radius exists in the $p=1$ band, so prograde circular orbiters can exist in all $p$-bands and high energy collisions can occur at any prograde circular orbit radii in the throat.
+To calculate the CM energy of a high-energy collision, we need the radial parameter $R$ and scaling value $p$ of the collision radius.
+By \eqref{eq:RScaling}, the near-extremal limit $R\kappa^p \approx r-M$ provides the parameters.
+These parameters of the ISCO$^\pm$ radii, IBCO$^\pm$ radii, and horizon are provided in Tab.~\ref{tab:NearHorizonNearCriticalParams} (left side).
+As all retrograde circular orbit radii remain in the asymptotically far region of the near-extremal BH geometry $p=0$, high-energy collisions cannot occur at the retrograde circular orbit radii.
+However, the IBCO$^+$ radius exists in the $p=1$ band, so prograde circular orbiters can exist in all $p$-bands, and high-energy collisions can occur at any prograde circular orbit radii in the throat.

-We also need the specific energy $\mu$ and angular momentum parameter $l$ and scaling value $q$ of each participating particle.
-By \eqref{eq:LScaling}, the near-extremal limit $l\kappa^q\approx1-L/(2M\mu)$ provides the latter of these.
-Both $\text{ISCO}^+$ and $\text{IBCO}^+$ orbiters have critically tuned angular momentum.
-The specific energy, angular parameters $l$, and scaling values $q$ for $\text{IBCO}^\pm$, $\text{ISCO}^\pm$ orbiters and MBZAMs are shown in Table~\ref{tab:NearHorizonNearCriticalParams} (right side).
+We also need the specific energy $\mu$, angular momentum parameter $l$, and scaling value $q$ of each participating particle.
+By \eqref{eq:LScaling}, the near-extremal limit $l\kappa^q\approx\mu-L/(2M)$ provides the latter of these.
+Both ISCO$^+$ and IBCO$^+$ orbiters have angular momenta tuned to criticality.
+The specific energy, angular parameter $l$, and scaling value $q$ for IBCO$^\pm$, ISCO$^\pm$ orbiters and MBZAMs are shown in Tab.~\ref{tab:NearHorizonNearCriticalParams} (right side).